moh-C/ComputerVision-OpenCV_DeepLearning/ColorSpaces.md

-It's noticable that in OpenCV, HSV is ranged from H: 0 to 179, S: 0 to 255, V: 0 to 255
+It's noticable that in OpenCV, HSV is ranged from H: 0 to 179, S: 0 to 255, V: 0 to 255 OpenCV shows the images in RGB format, disregarding the color space owing to the fact that we have hardware limitations.

 HSV Color Description:
 https://en.wikipedia.org/wiki/HSL_and_HSV